carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 Carpentries Maintainers and The Carpentries Curriculum Advisory Committees (CACs).*

-#### Issues over which Maintainers have full authority and which do not need CAC involvement
+#### Issues over which Maintainers have full authority and which do not need CAC involvement.

 -  Addition or removal of exercises